lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

-Do not ask your learners to copy and past code or commands from your lesson material, this has a danger of going too fast, without you explaining the thought process behind the code.
+Asking your learners to copy and past code or commands from your lesson material has a danger of going too fast, without you explaining the thought process behind the code.
-If your current practice involves copying and pasting, try transitioning to a technique where you, the instructor, type everything in the console or editor, while still allowing the learners to copy and paste text from the resources provided.
+If your current practice involves copying and pasting, try transitioning to a technique where you, the instructor, type everything in the console or editor, building the scripts one command at a time with the learners.
+Learners can copy and paste commands from the resources provided if they need to catch up or are practicing asynchronously with an online tutorial.

 ## Tip 2.
 Mirror your learner's environment.